grisu/grisu/README.md

 Prerequisites
 --------------------

-In order to build Grisu from the svn sources, you need:
+In order to build Grisu from the git sources, you need:

 - Sun Java Development Kit (version ≥ 6)
 - [git](http://git-scm.com)